 In the UMass Amherst School of Public Policy’s Master of Public Policy and Administration program, you’ll gain the knowledge, skills, and practical experience to become a leader in the nonprofit, public, or private sector while creating meaningful social change.

 Our goal is to make the program financially accessible to all students, whether in state, out of state, or international.
-We offer grants of up to $25,000, including Commonwealth Policy Fellowships, which recognize academic excellence and leadership potential.
-Students can also pursue other funding opportunities, including graduate assistantships across campus.

 The GRE is not required to apply to the MPPA.